 The Cascade Ranger District is the northern most District on the Boise National Forest.
 Encompassing over 400,000 acres, the District offers a diverse resource management program including: Recreation, Wildlife, Fisheries, Timber, Range and Watershed.

-The small town of Cascade is nestled in the mountains of central Idaho approximately 75 miles north of Boise on Highway 55.
-It is located in Long Valley between the North Fork of the Payette River (known for its world-class kayaking) and Cascade Lake (one of the top fisheries in Idaho).
+The small town of Cascade is nestled in the mountains of central Idaho approximately 75 miles north of Boise on State Highway 55.
+It is located in Long Valley between the North Fork of the Payette River (known for its world-class kayaking) and Cascade Lake and the South Fork Salmon River (two of the top fisheries in Idaho).
 The Cascade Ranger District offers year-round outdoor sports and recreation opportunities for everyone.

 SPRING AND SUMMER HIGHLIGHTS might include fishing along Cascade Lake or swimming at Warm Lake, riding motorcycles or ATVs, hiking on one of the many trails or maybe camping at the beautiful Shore Line Campground.